NaagShakti/React-Firechat/README.md

 #### Notes
 ###### 1. This Are Practice Projects.
 Not Sure It Will Work.
 I May Have Missed Few Steps in **Setup**
 ###### 2. Sidebar Buttons (Except Add Channel and Channel Buttons) and Search Bar Are Non-Functional and Require Backend Programming.
-###### 3. Please Share After Adding Functionality To The Other Non-Functional Components.
-Push-Request me Or Contact me: astitvasinha111@gmail.com
+###### 3. Please Contribute To Add Additional Functionality If Possible.
+Fork The Repo and Create Pull Request To Main Branch of This Repo. :)